shiftkey/blog/_posts/2014-01-19-how-can-one-wrist-be-so-important.md

 ## Non-Work Stuff

-While these above paragraphs do make me sound pretty depressied, being surrounded by colleagues throughout at the time has provided for much entertainment to cheer me up.
+While these above paragraphs do make me sound pretty depressied, being surrounded by colleagues throughout all this has provided for much entertainment to cheer me up.

 Some examples: